A Motion Picture Project

 Finn Atwood

-Finn Atwood (20s), the male lead, is an observant and reluctant Second Executive Assistant at his grandfather Harold’s crumbling B-movie production company in 1970s Hollywood.
+Finn Atwood (20s), the male lead, is an observant yet untested executive assistant at his grandfather Harold’s crumbling B-movie production company in 1970s Hollywood.
 A thoughtful chronicler, Finn quietly documents the madness around him in a private journal — excerpts of which narrate the film.
 Tasked with keeping tabs on Harold’s increasingly risky, mafia-backed productions, Finn is thrust into the middle of a spiraling crisis when one of their films goes off the rails in France.
 Forced to step up, he must navigate egos, danger, and dysfunction to get the project back on track — and, in doing so, confront who he is and what he’s capable of becoming.

 Mia Taylor